jekkilekki/plugin-jkl-timezones/readme.txt

 the state of the Page and dynamically calculate and show the answer without a reload.
 This is a planned feature for an upcoming release.

+= Why do I have to scroll down the Page to see my results after conversion? = Currently, the plugin doesn't remember your page position when you submit the conversion form, so because the form completely reloads the page, it thinks this is the first time you're loading, so it will load to the top of the page.

+Remembering page position is a planned upcoming feature, but it will be unnecessary if/when I implement dynamic calculations with AJAX.

 = Why do some of the Timezone Converter fields appear out of place? = For the most part, it depends on how your Theme styles those elements.
 I did my best to style the form very simply and plainly, but some elements may appear out